Changing Your Name Quickly And Easily1st Sep 2021

 Importantly, there is a distinction in law between the child’s legal name and their ‘known as’ name.
 Their legal name will appear on official documentation – such as medical or school records.
 Their ‘known as’ name may be used on less official paperwork or it may be the name used by their teachers, for instance.

 The name that appears on the child’s birth certificate is less likely to change because this is an historical record.
 But it is still possible to amend it if the parents had given the child a different name and if the birth were registered in the past 12 months.

 How Much Does It Cost To Change Your Name?

 Not as much as you might think.
-We offer a convenient fixed fee service for £125+VAT (or £150+VAT for a child where there are two people with parental responsibility).
+We offer a convenient fixed fee service for £250+VAT.
 And for that you’ll get a lot of legal work.

 You’ll soon discover how time-consuming the process can be if you try to do it yourself online.